 - 1. All documents must be filed on ECF, with the sole exception that pro se parties are exempt from mandatory ECF filing.
-Represented parties must file on ECF and serve copies on any pro se litigant(s). - 2.
-Orders and other notices from the Court will be posted on ECF.
-The Court will mail orders only to pro se litigants. - All requests for relief from the Court, including requests for an adjournment or extension of time, shall be designated as a "motion" on ECF.
-In addition, the ECF entry line must clearly state the subject matter of the letter or motion e.g., "Letter Motion Requesting Extension of Time to Respond to Interrogatories."

-- 4. Parties filing non-text exhibits that are impractical to file electronically should submit an electronic version on a virus-scanned USB drive to the Clerk's Office (labeled "Original") and to chambers (labeled "Courtesy Copy").
-Related papers filed on ECF must clearly indicate how the exhibits were filed. - 5.
+Represented parties must file on ECF and serve copies on any pro se litigant. - 2.
+The Court will mail orders only to pro se litigants, at the address they maintain on file with the Court. - 3.
+All requests for relief from the Court, including requests for an adjournment or extension of time, shall be designated as a "motion" on ECF.
+In addition, the ECF entry line must clearly state the subject matter of the request e.g., "Letter Motion Requesting Extension of Time to Respond to Interrogatories." - 4.
+Parties filing non-text exhibits that are impractical to file electronically should submit an electronic version on a virus-scanned USB drive to the Clerk's Office (labeled "Original") and to chambers (labeled "Courtesy Copy").
+Related papers filed on ECF must clearly indicate how the exhibits were filed, and what virus-scanning device was employed. - 5.
 All written submissions and supporting materials must, to the maximum extent possible, be text-searchable. - 6.
 If an emergency submission requires immediate attention, please call chambers. - 7.
 Chambers staff are unable to assist with filing on ECF.